AlexanderDavid/SentenceToEmojiTranslation/README.md

 # Sentence to Emoji Translation (or 📄🗜➡️😆)
 A novel chunking approach to summarizing a sentence to emoji translation using sent2vec and some of emoji2vec's dataset.
 This is a final senior research project for my undergraduate degree at Clarion University.
-The paper and explanation of the algorithm can be seen at [TEMPORARY LINK](https://www.authorea.com/users/269084/articles/396929-sentence-to-emoji-translation).
+The paper and explanation of the algorithm can be seen on [my website](https://www.alexday.me/pdf/emoji.pdf).

 ## Folder Structure
 - `EmojiTranslation` ➡️ Emoji Translation module